Asleep at the Wheel Accidents

 Preventing Drowsy Driving

 One of the best ways to prevent drowsy driving and avoid falling asleep at the wheel is to prioritize getting adequate rest.
 If you must drive after not getting optimum sleep, it is vital that you pay close attention to your functioning.
 If you notice that you are losing focus or cannot maintain your vision, do not hesitate to pull over and rest before continuing.
 One way to help ensure your safety is to give yourself more than enough time to get to your destination.
 That way, you will not feel stressed or pressured if you need a break before you resume driving.
 If you have a passenger, take turns on the road.
 You can also consume caffeine to increase your alertness.
 Additionally, do your best to avoid driving during times when you would ordinarily be asleep.

 If you have been injured due to an accident with a drowsy driver, it is critical that you consult with an experienced attorney as soon as possible.
 At the Draper Law Office, we have knowledgeable personal injury attorneys with experience helping clients who have been injured by drivers who were asleep at the wheel.
-Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our three locations: St. Cloud, Kissimmee, and Orlando.
+Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our two locations: Kissimmee, and Orlando.